-Under the CoC's coordinated entry system, the VI-SPDAT is the standardized assessment tool that will be used by all ES programs to assess, prioritize, and reassess participants needs for essential services related to ES, as well as for referral to the most appropriate housing and service interventions.
+Under the CoC's coordinated entry system, a CoC-approved standardized assessment tool will be used by all ES programs to assess, prioritize, and reassess participants needs for essential services related to ES, as well as for referral to the most appropriate housing and service interventions.
 The first tier of assessment occurs as they access our area's 2-1-1 program, where qualified advocates will assist those seeking services.
 In keeping with federal guidelines, our CoC is committed to prioritizing those who are experiencing chronic homelessness, homeless veterans, and families with children who are experiencing a homeless condition.